Undergraduate Degree Program

 Fast Track Combined BS/MBA

-When the students require advice on course scheduling, course sequencing, course loads, course advice, administrative questions, career counseling, or any other problems, they must see any of the full-time faculty in the department that serves as undergraduate advisor.
-During the registration periods, the student is free to register for classes restricted by course prerequisite(s) and course restrictions such as departmental approval or class level (junior/senior).
-The Industrial, Manufacturing & Systems Engineering Department has an open door policy with respect to advising.
-Therefore, in general students do not need appointments for advising; but it is recommended to come during their advisor's office hours.
+When the students require advice on course scheduling, course sequencing, course loads, course advice, administrative questions, career counseling, or any other problems, they can also see any of the full-time faculty in the department who serves as undergraduate advisor.
+The Industrial, Manufacturing & Systems Engineering Department has an open-door policy with respect to advising.

 Students are expected to follow the course sequence outlined in the ISE Degree Plan Advising Flowchart.
 Students must adhere to all co- and pre-requisites and course restrictions outlined in the course descriptions contained in the university catalog, or obtain the proper waiver to take the course.
 The specific cases were temporary co- and pre-requisites waivers could be issued are: